-Creativity: Transform the Tension, Free the Fear
+Creativity: Transform the Tension, Release the Anxiety and Fear

 Creativity… Turning ideas into reality… Channelling inspiration into something tangible…

 When inspiration is not a problem (they say it’s for the amateurs anyway), on the contrary; there is an ideas overload, there are couple things that may still block us from taking action.
 In the last week I realized why ideas are often like hot coals I juggle with my bare hands.